Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 [Amazon Web Services](http://aws.amazon.com) (AWS) is a platform that offers a bewildering array of cloud computing services.
 Their flagship product is [Elastic Compute Cloud](https://aws.amazon.com/ec2/) (EC2) which gives users the ability to quickly deploy virtual computers (called instances) in the cloud.
 The specifications (number of cores, RAM, and storage) of an instance can be tailored to the size and complexity of the task, and users pay an hourly rate that depends on the computing power of the instance.

 The diversity and flexibility of AWS makes it extremely powerful; however, it also makes simple tasks daunting and confusing.
 With this in mind, this tutorial will focus on a single, well-defined goal: setting up RStudio Server, with spatial analysis and mapping packages, on an AWS EC2 instance so that RStudio can be accessed via the browser from anywhere.
 The only prerequisite is an AWS account, which you can [sign up for](http://aws.amazon.com) if you haven't already.
-A credit card is required to sign up, but you will only be charged for computing time you use, and Amazon offers an excellent [free tier](https://aws.amazon.com/free/) that is suitable for small jobs
+A credit card is required to sign up, but you will only be charged for computing time you use, and Amazon offers an excellent [free tier](https://aws.amazon.com/free/) that is suitable for small jobs.

+This is part I in a series of posts about using RStudio on AWS.

+# Motivation (aka this is this cool/useful)

+At the end of this tutorial, you'll have RStudio running in the cloud on AWS and accessible via your web browswer.
+If the utility of this isn't immediately clear to you, I'll offer three reasons why I think this is cool:

+1. **Free-up local resources**: My only computer is a barely functional 2009 MacBook.
+So, I do almost all my R work on a permanent cloud-based RStudio instance to free up resources on my ailing laptop.
+AWS offers a free tier, which is suitable for most tasks, so this doesn't cost me a penny!
+2. **Seamlessly work across locations**: Doing most of my work on a persistent cloud-based RStudio instance allows me to move between locations and computers seamlessly.
+I can log in using any computer with a browser and internet connection and my RStudio session is exactly as I last left it.
+3. **Computing power**: Perhaps the most obvious value of computing in the cloud is the ridiculous computing power at your fingertips.
+Much of the time, the free tier available through AWS is enough, but sometimes I encounter a more computationally intensive task.
+When this happens, I spin up one of the more powerful multi-core EC2 instances, run my job, then terminate the instance.
+Often a huge amount of time can be saved with minimal cost.

 # Deploying an EC2 instance